powsybl/powsybl.github.io/pages/documentation/simulation/shortcircuitanalysis/index.md

 For more information on parameters, see above.

 ## Outputs
 The results of the short circuit analysis are stored in `com.powsybl.shortcircuit.ShortCircuitAnalysisResult`.
-This class gathers the results for every fault and they are accessible either by the ID of the fault or the ID of the element on which the fault is simulated.
+This class gathers the results for every fault, they are accessible either by the ID of the fault or the ID of the element on which the fault is simulated.
 For each fault, an object `com.powsybl.shortcircuit.FaultResult` is returned.

 Depending on the property `withFortescueResult`, the result returned should either be an instance of `com.powsybl.shortcircuit.MagnitudeFaultResult` or `com.powsybl.shortcircuit.FortescueFaultResult`.